LambdaTest/node-tunnel/README.md

 #### Additional Arguments

 Logfile
-While executing the '-verbose' or '-v' argument, you can save the entire logs in a file.
 You can provide a specific path to this file.
 If you won't provide a path then the logs would be saved in your present working directory by the filename: tunnel.log.
 For providing a specific path use the below argument:

 - logFile : path